 To ensure full control of the car, you must keep your two hands on the steering wheel.
 Especially in an emergency, this will help you maneuver your car safely.
 A car accident could happen in a second and you should keep using both hands at all times.
 Your hands must be in the 10 o’clock and 2 o’clock position of the steering wheel.
 This habit allows more flexibility when sudden adjustment of direction is required.

 11. Use Your Turning Indicators Properly

-A driver should make it a habit to use a turning signal when changing directions.
+A driver should make it a habit to use turn signals when changing directions.
 Use it properly by turning them on ahead of time and make sure that it is in the right direction.
-You must give a warning to the vehicles around on where you will be going next.
+You must give a warning to the vehicles around on where you will be going.
 Do it ahead of time so they have to react accordingly.
 Especially on highways where vehicles are fast, it is an effective way to communicate with other drivers and prevent a car accident.